Some quick thoughts coming off the heels of the trading deadline, a great comeback win and Big Papi proving that the third time truly can be a charm:

 (I like that.
 Tone's perplexed but he's not in any great hurry.

-Just calmly strolls
+Just calmly strolls across the cantina.)

 I asked the guy, Why you so fly? he said, Funky Cold Medina